 Get up close and personal to incredible animals from all over the world – just make sure the doors are locked!
 From the comfort of your car, roll through the African Plains to see elegant giraffe and a herd of Southern White Rhino, drive across Wild Asia and into the land of the Carnivores, where tigers, cheetahs and the mighty king of beasts, the majestic lion, roam free.

-The drive-through safari, theme park and most of the walk-through areas are now open the public.
+The drive-through safari, theme park and most of the outdoor areas are now open the public.
 Tickets must be pre-booked.

 Budding historians and established explorers will have a whale of a time discovering the remains of Roman forts and turrets at Birdoswald, located around an hour’s drive from Newcastle.
 It’s home to the longest remaining stretch of Hadrian’s Wall, as well as one of the best-preserved fort gates along the whole of the partition.
 There’s also a small museum on-site full of interactive learning exhibits revealing the history of the fort.